IG30/First-Mile-Stone/README.md

 ## Bugs ##

-There was a bug with in the landing image with IOS devices.
+There was a bug with the landing image with IOS devices.
 They didn't support a fixed background.
-The image appear incremented in size when open the webon and Iphone or Ipad.
+The image appear incremented in size when open the web on and Iphone or Ipad.
 I wasn't able to find a solution that could mantain the style and work in a IOS device at the same time.
-I decition was made on changing the style.
+A decision was made on changing the style.
 After that everything worked as expected in all devices.

 In the skill section we are using svg to create the effect of a progress bar around the circle.
 Testing this feature we came across that in mobile the effect doesn't work.
 The bar goes all the way around the circle rather than match the % inside the circle.
-As the style is not compromise on the page and I am planing to add a feature that inprove this animation in a near future I have decided to leave for the moment as I haven't been able to find a quick fix.
+As the style is not compromise on the page and I am planing to add a feature that improve this animation in a near future I have decided to leave it for the moment as I'm trying to find the best possible solution.

 ## Deployment ##